Andrew Holleran: Dancer from the Dance

-A meditation on ecstasy…constructed as a memoir of one very special member of this world: Malone, a paradigm of the romantic ideal…Malone becomes a circuit queen, but an aura of innocence not odium surrounds him.
-His delirium becomes a kind of saintliness; he gives love to the ugly as well as the beautiful…The Virgil who leads Malone through this inferno is an outrageous transvestite called Sutherland.
-Where Malone is beautiful, Sutherland is wise…And as we get to know this wonderful character, we see how his frivolity is a rebellion against the meaningless he finds around him.
+A meditation on ecstasy...constructed as a memoir of one very special member of this world: Malone, a paradigm of the romantic ideal...Malone becomes a circuit queen, but an aura of innocence not odium surrounds him.
+His delirium becomes a kind of saintliness; he gives love to the ugly as well as the beautiful...The Virgil who leads Malone through this inferno is an outrageous transvestite called Sutherland.
+Where Malone is beautiful, Sutherland is wise...And as we get to know this wonderful character, we see how his frivolity is a rebellion against the meaningless he finds around him.

-The same review included a caustic dismissal of Larry Kramer's novel Faggots, set in the same milieu of gay New York and Fire Island, calling it, "sentence for sentence, some of the worst writing I've encountered in a published manuscript…an embarrassing fiasco."
+The same review included a caustic dismissal of Larry Kramer's novel Faggots, set in the same milieu of gay New York and Fire Island, calling it, "sentence for sentence, some of the worst writing I've encountered in a published manuscript...an embarrassing fiasco."
 The two novels would continue to be linked and compared by readers and critics.

-Dancer from the Dance became a breakthrough bestseller and is regarded as a classic of gay literature, enjoying a cult status in the gay community; William Johnson, program director of PEN America and former deputy director of Lambda Literary, calls Dancer from the Dance "our Catcher in the Rye, the book you read when you’re young."
+Dancer from the Dance became a breakthrough bestseller and is regarded as a classic of gay literature, enjoying a cult status in the gay community.
+William Johnson, program director of PEN America and former deputy director of Lambda Literary, calls Dancer from the Dance "our Catcher in the Rye, the book you read when you're young."
+Michael Cunningham calls it "the first gay novel everybody read...the first Big Gay Literary Sensation."

 In 1983, after a fall rendered his mother an invalid, he began living full-time in Florida, but kept a rent-controlled apartment on St. Mark's Place in the East Village.

+Nights in Aruba

-His second novel, Nights in Aruba (1983), drew on his childhood in Aruba, his experience in the U.S. Army in Germany, his love-life and friendships in New York, and his ongoing relationships with his sister in Pennsylvania and his parents in Florida.
+Holleran's second novel, Nights in Aruba (1983), drew on his childhood in Aruba, his experience in the U.S. Army in Germany, his love-life and friendships in New York, and his ongoing relationships with his sister in Pennsylvania and his parents in Florida.
 The novel is not entirely autobiographical.
 One of the most vivid characters is "a tart-tongued older queen named Mister Friel"; Holleran says, "I took the greatest pleasure in the Friel sections, which were totally made up."
 (Mister Friel reappears in the short story "The Hamburger Man" in In September, the Light Changes.)

+Ground Zero

 Ground Zero (1988) presented a collection of Holleran's essays, originally published in Christopher Street, written as the AIDS epidemic struck New York and decimated its gay community.
 A quarter-century after its publication, Garth Greenwell in The New Yorker assessed it as "one of the most important books to emerge from the plague," and wrote:The essays combine journalistic reportage in real time with an extraordinarily refined literary sensibility, and the conjunction is startling.
-As Holleran, along with the rest of gay New York, slowly realizes the scope of the catastrophe, the effect is something like reading F. Scott Fitzgerald’s notes on the apocalypse.
+As Holleran, along with the rest of gay New York, slowly realizes the scope of the catastrophe, the effect is something like reading F. Scott Fitzgerald's notes on the apocalypse.

+Among the essays is Holleran's reflection on Charles Ludlam, which Greenwell calls "the most concise and profound discussion of camp aesthetics I know."